Rohit-6/trial/README.md

     The data loss prevention system sends you an instant alert if it sees something risky happening, so you can act before any damage is done.
 This helps you build a strong, honest relationship with your clients because they know their information is safe with you.
 Using this software is a simple way to make your office more secure and ensure that your team is working in a protected, professional space.

 > [!TIP]
-> <p>Avoid costly data leaks by integrating a <a href="https://empmonitor.com/data-loss-prevention-software/"><b><i>free data loss prevention trial</b></i></a> into your security plan, as data loss prevention software provides the file movement alerts and USB blocking needed to stop unauthorized data transfers before they occur.</p>
+> <p>Stop data theft before it happens.
+Try Empmonitor's <a href="https://empmonitor.com/data-loss-prevention-software/"><b><i>advanced data loss prevention software</b></i></a> into your security plan, as it blocks USB devices, monitors outbound emails, controls cloud uploads, and tracks clipboard activity to protect your sensitive information with real-time endpoint security.</p>

 - **Field Force Management**:

     Take the guesswork out of managing remote teams with EmpMonitor’s Field Force Management app.
 It provides live GPS updates so you always know where your sales or delivery staff are located.
 This helps you verify on-site visits, improve your team's routes, and save money on daily travel.
 It’s a simple way to make sure your field operations are running exactly as planned.